zak81/RegModels-Coursera-Project/regression analysis project.md

 ## Hornet Sportabout 18.7   8  360 175 3.15 3.440 17.02  0  0    3    2
 ## Valiant           18.1   6  225 105 2.76 3.460 20.22  1  0    3    1
 ```
 There exists 32 rows of car models with 11 variables.
-In our analysis, we'll fit a linear model with MPG as the outcome and other 10 variables as the predictive variables.
-We'll start by fitting a model with all variables.
+We'll fit a linear model with MPG as the outcome and all remaining variables as predictive variables.

 ```
 ##         Estimate Std.
 Error     t value   Pr(>|t|)